kmayerb/tcrdist2/docs/CompleteExample.rst

 1. Instantiate an instance of TCRrep class as `tr`.
 2. Infer CDR1, CDR2, and CDR2.5 sequences based on V and Gene
 3. Set index columns.
-The choice of index columns determine unique clones and the variables available to downstream analysis steps.
+The choice of index columns determines unique clones and also sets which variables remain available to downstream analysis steps.
-4. Based on index columns, remove duplicates (duplicates are clones identical across all index columns).
+4. Based on index columns selected, remove duplicates (duplicates are clones identical across all index columns).
-5. `_tcrdist_legacy_method_alpha_beta()` is a convenience function for calculating a legacy TCRdist in the method described by Dash et al. 2017.
+5. :py:meth:`tcrdist.repertoire.TCRrep._tcrdist_legacy_method_alpha_beta()` is a convenience function for calculating a legacy TCRdist in the method described by Dash et al. 2017.
-6. Save alpha- and beta-specific distance matrices for later use.
+6. Save the alpha- and beta-specific distance matrices for later use (motif finding is based on information from a single chain).

 .. code-block:: python